jdidion/autoclick/README.md

     print(foo.bar, foo.baz)
 ```

-In this case, the options to main would be `--foo_bar` and `--foo_baz`.
+In this case, the options to main would be `--foo-bar` and `--foo-baz`.
 Once the CLI is processed, the values of these options are used to construct the `Foo` instance, which is then passed to the call to `main`.
 The parameter name in the command function is prepended to the parameter names of the composite type, so that a composite type can be used multiple types in a command function signature.

 A `autoclick.composite_factory` function returns a complex type.
 For example, the code below is equivalent to the code above: